Annadesbois/aurelie-cv/README.md

 ### Adding New Pages

-1. Create new page component in `src/pages/`
+1. Create a new page component in `src/pages/`
-2. Update router configuration in `src/App.tsx`
+2. Register the route in `src/routes/router.tsx`
-3. Add navigation links in `src/components/NavLinks.tsx`
+3. Add a navigation link in `src/components/NavLinks.tsx`

 ## 🚀 Deployment